Computers and the older generation

 Older people have seen more technological change in their lives and have a better idea about the effects of that change.

 It is not because she is a "Luddite" that my mother passionately hates the "cashless society" which means she cannot park her car, or the inability to book a doctors appointment while standing right in front of the doctor… it's because these are patently stupid and regressive ideas.
-Our inability to reflect and challenge the failures of technological society is one of many modern threats.
+Our inability to reflect and challenge the failures of technological society is one of many modern 'deep' problems.